IgniteUI/indigo-design-docfx/en/components/carousel.md

 | <img class="responsive-img" src="../images/carousel_do1.png" srcset="../images/carousel_do1@2x.png 2x" /> | <img class="responsive-img" src="../images/carousel_dont1.png" srcset="../images/carousel_dont1@2x.png 2x" /> |
 | <img class="responsive-img" src="../images/carousel_do2.png" srcset="../images/carousel_do2@2x.png 2x" /> | <img class="responsive-img" src="../images/carousel_dont2.png" srcset="../images/carousel_dont2@2x.png 2x" /> |

-## Code Generation

-This section describes some important overrides and how they affect code generation.

-> [!WARNING]
-> Triggering `Detach from Symbol` on an instance of the Carousel in your design is very likely to result in loss of code generation capability for the Carousel.

-### Data Source Property

-When supplied, the `🕹️DataSource` value is used to set up [binding](../codegen/data-binding.md) to the Carousel.
-The data source must be a string array of image names to display.
-The `🕹️DataSource` property is optional.
-When the `🕹️DataSource` is supplied, Slide styles are gathered from the first Slide in the group.
-Other Slide styles are ignored.

-### Sketch Elevations

-Button and Slide elevation changes in Sketch drawings are not rendered during code generation.
-Each button type has a default elevation that will be applied by the Ignite UI Component.
-Currently, this is a known limitation of the Ignite UI for Angular product that will be resolved in the upcoming releases.

 ## Additional Resources

 Related topic: